lavyh/Reps/README.md

-Preview of what we can o with laravel
+Preview of what we can do with laravel